Frequently Asked Questions

 The learning will done both on police training premises and whilst actually doing the job to help student officers gain the skills, knowledge and behaviours to become a competent police officer.

-This entry route if for those who already hold a degree involves completion of a three-year knowledge-based Degree in Professional Policing, prior to joining the police service.
-Becoming a Special Constable may be included as part of this programme.
+This entry route is for those who already hold this degree, prior to joining the police service.

 Candidates who are subsequently recruited will undertake practice-based training to develop specific skills and will be assessed against national assessment criteria in order to demonstrate operational competence.